trustai4s-lab/trustai4s-lab.github.io/_pages/fidelity.md

 Fidelity provide another method to evaluate the fithfulness of the explanation, which can be applied to real world datasets.

 According to Fidelity definition, there exists Out-of-Distribution(OOD) problem might cause inaccurate results because of the domain shift between original training data and explanation data.
+In some concurrent work, they also mentionedt this problem, such as [OAR](https://proceedings.neurips.cc/paper_files/paper/2023/file/e55c2f3fdde519014c879aa3554414c0-Paper-Conference.pdf),[GInx-eval](https://arxiv.org/abs/2309.16223).
 We select one figure from [(Zhuomin Chen et. al.)](https://arxiv.org/pdf/2402.02036.pdf) to illustrate this phenomena.
 <center class="ood">
 <table>
   <tr>